TheKingBee/The-Acton-Business-Review/docs/customersshoes.md

 # Putting Yourself in the Customer's Shoes

-### 3 ways to put yourself in the customer's shoes:
+> ** Bootstrapping Entrepreneurship is "Adding Value, One Customer At A Time" **

+## Would-Be's vs Master Entrepreneurs

+Would-be Entreprenuers:

+- Self-centered strategy: "If I build it, they will come"
+- Don't "narrow the region of darkness"
+- Have a high probablity of pouring lots of money into a dark hole

+Master Entrepreneurs:

+** OBSERVE > HYPOTHESIZE > QUESTION > REFINE THEORIES > EXPERIMENT > REPEAT WHAT WORKS **

+- Customer-focused strategy: Understanding customer needs and wants is most important
+- Take every opportunity to observe the habits of potential customers
+- Anaylze how substitute products satisfy (or fail to satisfy) those desires
-1. Observe how customers make decisions about products or services that satisfy similar needs or desires.
+-  Observe how customers make decisions about products or services that satisfy similar needs or desires.
-2. Ask insightful and probing questions.
+- Ask insightful and probing questions.

-3. Run experiments to test the actual buying behavior of a customer.
+- ** Run experiments to test the actual buying behavior of a customer **

-###
+## Observe

+- What is the right price to charge?
+- What are the available substitutes?
+- What is the primary need or desire being satisfied?
+- Have you accurately gauged the value to the customer?
+- How much marketshare is reasonable?
+- What questions would you like to ask people before you being selling?

+## Hypothesize

+## Question
+- Focus on real customer not voices in your own head
+- Get a representative sample of customers
+- Ask the right questions
+- Probe deeply
+- UNDERSTAND: A small percentage of potential customers respond to questionnaires.
+- UNDERSTAND: Many will not tell the truth or will repeatedly change their minds.
+- UNDERSTAND: Many cannot articulate why they buy what they do.

+## Refine Theories

+## Run Experiments

+- There's no substitute for experiments in which customers have to make real buying decisions
+- Do many experiments
+- Alter one variable at a time

+## Repeat What Works

+- The explanation behind what works does not matter
+- Just repeat what draws more customers

--   These techniques can help you predict prices, unit volume, the length of the sales cycle, the timing and magnitude of revenue, and the cost of generating sales.
+These techniques can help you predict prices, unit volume, the
+    length of the sales cycle, the timing and magnitude of revenue, and the cost of generating sales.

--   Too many would-be entrepreneurs believe, "If I build it, they will come."
-Following this self-centered strategy yields a high probability of pouring lots of money into a dark hole.

--   A master entrepreneur takes every opportunity to observe the buying habits of potential customers and tries to form hypotheses about their motives.
-This leads to questions that help you dig more deeply into the emotions and habits that drive buying behavior.

--   Even carefully crafted and deeply probing questions have their limits.
-Some customers refuse to tell you the truth.
-Others change their minds.
-Many cannot articulate why they buy what they do.

--   The best way to get inside a customer\'s shoes is to design experiments that help you predict buyer behavior before you sink large amounts of money into irretrievable investments such as factories or direct sales forces.
+   The best way to get inside a customer's shoes is to design
+    experiments that help you predict buyer behavior before you sink large amounts of money into irretrievable investments such as factories or direct sales forces.

--   **Observe.
-Draw conclusions.
-Question.
-Refine your theories.
-Run experiments.
-Do more of what works.
-Do all of these before you make large commitments of time and money.
-At its essence, this is what bootstrapping entrepreneurship is all about: adding value, one customer at a time.**